vikas-movva/Obsidian/Projects/Event Manager SaaS/Design Doc.md

 - Every table carries `planner_id` (tenant root).
 RLS: a row is visible only if `planner_id = auth.uid()` (or the planner is an invited team member in phase 2).
 - Supabase Auth handles planner signup/session.
 OAuth connections stored as encrypted tokens in `provider_connections` scoped to `planner_id`.
 - Clients and vendors are **not** auth users in MVP.
 They access portals via signed, short-lived magic links.
-To contain risk (see §6.6), the **view link and the pay action use different tokens**: viewing is low-stakes; paying requires a separately minted, single-use, short-TTL pay token (or re-auth via emailed one-time link) so a forwarded timeline link cannot be used to pay.
+To contain risk (see [[Design Doc#6.6 Portal auth split|§6.6]]), the **view link and the pay action use different tokens**: viewing is low-stakes; paying requires a separately minted, single-use, short-TTL pay token (or re-auth via emailed one-time link) so a forwarded timeline link cannot be used to pay.

 ## 3.4 Real-time

 Supabase Realtime for client portal live timeline updates and, later, vendor check-ins/chat.
-The event store writes broadcast a change event the UI subscribes to. **Known scaling caveat (§10):** Realtime-under-RLS at high connection counts has historically had rough edges; validate before assuming it holds past beta.
+The event store writes broadcast a change event the UI subscribes to. **Known scaling caveat ([[Design Doc#10.
+Critical-path risks & de-scope fallback|§10]]):** Realtime-under-RLS at high connection counts has historically had rough edges; validate before assuming it holds past beta.

-## 3.5 Background job runtime — Inngest (firm decision)
+## 3.5 Background job runtime

 Inngest runs, with native retries and a visible DLQ: